dvdsmpsn/Scroll-Up-Menu/README.md

 ## Born out of annoyance

 Fixed headers and menus are everywhere on mobile sites.
-I hate then.
+I hate them.
 On iOS for example, they really get in the way if you're viewing a page in a WebView for some application.
 This isn't a big deal on Android because the browser takes control.

 Either way, fixed headers are really annoying, especially when paired with fixed footers for advertisments.